-- The TBMs will finish digging west of Scarlett Road where they will be dismantled and removed from the ground through an extraction shaft. - The shaft is also the portal for where the light rail vehicles transition between the tunnel and the elevated guideway. - Construction for the extraction shaft/portal began in winter 2022.
-The TBMs will finish tunnelling and will be removed in Spring 2024.
+- The TBMs will finish digging west of Scarlett Rd. where they will be dismantled and removed from the ground through an extraction shaft. - The shaft is also the portal for where the light rail vehicles transition between the tunnel and the elevated guideway. - Construction for the extraction shaft/portal began in winter 2022.
+The TBMs are expected to finish tunnelling and be removed in Spring 2024.